By using this site, you agree to the Privacy Policy and Terms of Use.

 When should I transition to adult dog food?

-The timing depends on your puppy’s breed size.
-Small breeds typically transition at around 8-12 months.
-Medium breeds transition at around 12 months.
-Large breeds should wait until 12-15 months, and giant breeds may need to stay on puppy food until 18-24 months.
-Always transition gradually over 7-10 days by gradually increasing the proportion of adult food.
-If you’re unsure about the right timing for your specific puppy, consult your vet.
+Timing depends on your puppy’s breed and size.
+Small breeds usually transition around 8-12 months.
+Medium breeds transition around 12 months.
+Large breeds should wait until 12-15 months, and giant breeds may need to remain on puppy food until 18-24 months.

 My puppy is not eating — what should I do?